Discovery of Van Hove Singularities: Electronic Fingerprints of 3Q Magnetic Order in a van der Waals Quantum Magnet

-To validate the intrinsic nature of the observed doping dependence and eliminate extrinsic source such as inhomogeneous doping level or differences in sample quality between different doping levels, in Fig.~\ref{fig2}b we report the evolution of the band structure by changing the chemical potential on the same sample.
-This is achieved via $\it{in\,\,situ}$ doping, through the deposition of alkali metal atoms, a technique that has been successfully used in ARPES to study the doping dependence of a variety of materials\,\cite{DSiegel2011ALanzara}.
-The alkali metal atoms donate electrons due to the low ionization potential, causing the exposed surface to be electron doped.
-The EDCs obtained at M for Co$_{0.29}$TaS$_2$ before and after multiple rounds of potassium(K)-depositions are shown in Fig.~\ref{fig2}d.
-The band minima as a function of K-dosing are represented by orange curves in Fig.~\ref{fig2}e.
-Specifically, after four rounds of K-deposition we observe a downshift of the $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands comparable to increasing the Co doping from $x$\,=\,0.29 to 0.36.
+To validate the intrinsic nature of the observed doping dependence and eliminate extrinsic sources, such as inhomogeneous doping level or variations in sample quality across different doping levels, we report in Fig.~\ref{fig2}b the evolution of the band structure upon tuning the chemical potential on the same sample.
+This is achieved via $\it{in\,\,situ}$ doping by depositing of alkali-metal atoms, a technique widely used in ARPES to study doping-dependent electronic structures in a variety of materials\,\cite{DSiegel2011ALanzara}.
+The alkali metal atoms donate electrons due to their low ionization potential, causing the exposed surface to be electron-doped.
+The EDCs obtained at M for Co$_{0.29}$TaS$_2$ before and after multiple rounds of potassium (K) depositions are shown in Fig.~\ref{fig2}d, and the band minima as a function of K dosing are represented by the orange curves in Fig.~\ref{fig2}e.
+Specifically, after four rounds of K deposition, we observe a downshift of the $\mathrm{\upalpha}$ and $\mathrm{\upbeta}$ bands comparable to that induced by increasing the Co doping from $x$\,=\,0.29 to 0.36.
 Moreover, the $\mathrm{\upgamma}_{\mathrm{M}}$ band remains nearly unchanged within the experimental resolution.